Segmentation, Mapping, Text, LLMs

 2. For \(J\) products, populate the \(J\times J\) matrix of similarity scores

-- With J brands, we have J points in J dimensions.
+• With J brands, we have J points in J dimensions.
 Each dimension j indicates similarity to brand j.
-PCA can projects J dimensions into 2D for plotting
+PCA can project J dimensions into 2D for plotting

 3. Use PCA to reduce to a lower-dimensional space

-- Con: Axes can be hard to interpret
+• Con: Axes can be hard to interpret and validate

 Example: Netzer et al. (2012)